tier2tickets/Knowledge-Base/content/automations/dispatcher.rst

 VIP Client
 """""""""""""""""""""""""""""""""""""

-Now lets say you have a VIP client named 'Contoso Ltd.' which sould always get a little bit more prioirty than the other companies you support.
+Now let's say you have a VIP client named 'Contoso Ltd.' which should always get a little bit more priority than the other companies you support.
 Here is an example rule that increases the priority of any Contoso by one point: